Early Childhood Teacher (Preschool-3) Certificate

 ECED 550 Development Methods and Assessment in Early Childhood Education 3 Credits

 The focus of this course is developmentally appropriate and culturally responsive curriculum and teaching P-3 settings as delineated in the guidelines of the National Association for the Education of Young Children.
 Students will learn how to make curriculum and teaching decisions based on knowledge of child development, content area, curriculum content standards, and home and community cultures.
 In order to meet the ever-changing needs, interests, and growing strengths of individual children, careful observation and assessment provides teachers with information on which to base adjustments of teaching plans.
 This course will provide opportunities to deepen understanding of child development; gain an appreciation for the professional responsibility of ongoing assessment of children; and, develop the necessary skills to gather, record, and interpret information in a deliberate and reflective manner.
+Required: 6 hours per week field placement in a Preschool classroom.
 A cumulative GPA of 2.75 is required.